 Completing the Trip

 At the end of the day, Oliver says that the best thing you can do is list your options and compare them side by side.
-Then, pick the card that will give you the most rewards for your lifestyle, and enjoy your travels.
+Pick the card that will give you the most rewards for your lifestyle, and enjoy your travels.
 And remember — always use your credit cards responsibly!

 Have you ever used a travel rewards card?
 If so, which card did you use, what was your experience like, and what do you wish you had known before signing up?
 Let us know in the comments below, and remember to check out our how-to guide on saving up for your next journey.